Skip to main content

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-Materials Science for Additive Manufacturing
+Material Science for Additive Manufacturing

 How Is MML Helping?

-NIST's Material Measurement Laboratory (MML) performs AM research to better understand the characteristics and behaviors of materials (specifically metals, polymers, ceramics, and bio-medical materials).
+NIST's Material Measurement Laboratory performs AM research to better understand the characteristics and behaviors of materials (specifically metals, polymers, ceramics, and biomaterials).
 It also creates standard reference materials (SRMs) that researchers and industry use for calibration, research and development, and to adhere to rules and regulations.
 These understandings and reference materials benefit commerce and U.S. competitiveness by providing necessary information to make U.S. manufacturing more efficient.

 You can find more information about NIST’s broader work in this space on the AM overview page.

-MML AM Thrusts
+MML Additive Manufacturing Thrusts

 Materials Metrology